 I have worked at BGS for 11 years and have been been with the 6th Form team as a Student Support Officer 5 years.

-I have been working with the safeguarding team since I became part of the Student Support team, and since 2018, I have worked with year 11 in addition to the 6th Form.
-This has been amazing being able to help students with numerous personal issues from everyday school life to mental health and emotional needs.
+I have been working with the safeguarding team since I became part of the Student Support team, and since 2018, I have worked with years 10 and 11 in addition to the 6th Form.
+This was amazing being able to help students with numerous personal issues from everyday school life to mental health and emotional needs.

-My job is to focus on Year 11 and help them with any problems they may have.
+My job is to focus on Year 10 and 11 and help them with any problems they may have.

 My message to you is if you need help of any kind, personal or not, don't sit back and struggle with it, let us help you.

-My Role at BGS is the student support officer for years 12 & 13.
+My Role at BGS is the Assistant Head for years 12 & 13.
 I deal with a variety of things and feel the knowledge and experience that I have gained in my life helps me support my students.